Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the the HeII 1640 emission line from Population III star clusters

-Our results indicate that a stellar population of \citet{Yoon12} rotating stars with an IMF peaking at $\sim 20\ \mathrm{M}_\odot$ in principle could produce equally strong HeII$\lambda$1640 equivalent widths as what has been seen for Pop III models with non-rotating stars and more top-heavy IMFs (like the 50-500, Salpeter-slope, and the $M_c=60$, $\sigma=1$, 1--500 M$_{\odot}$ lognormal model from \citealt{Raiter10}).
-However, it is important to note that since the $T_\mathrm{eff}\sim 10^5$ K phase of the 20 M$_{\odot}$ rotating \citet{Yoon12} model is reached only at the very end of its $\approx 15$ Myr lifetime, a Pop III system that also hosts more massive stars (with lifetimes as short as $\approx 2$ Myr for the models considered here) may already have exploded as supernovae and cleared away any remaining gas from the vicinity of the stars, which would lead to very low ionization parameters and reduced HeII$\lambda$1640 equivalent widths.
-In the case of low-mass haloes and sufficiently powerful supernovae, the gas may even be completely removed from the halo, which would preclude the detection of any emission lines associated with the late evolution of these 20 M$_{\odot}$ stars.
+It is important to note that since the $T_\mathrm{eff}\sim 10^5$ K phase of the 20 M$_{\odot}$ rotating \citet{Yoon12} model is reached only at the very end of its $\approx 15$ Myr lifetime, a Pop III system that also hosts very massive Pop III stars with $M\sim 140$-–260 $M_\odot$ (and lifetimes as short as $\approx 2$ Myr for the models considered here) will already have experienced the explosion of pair-instability supernovae \citep[e.g.][]{Heger02}.
+If the hosting halo has low mass, these energetic explosions might have cleared away much of the remaining gas from the vicinity of the stars, which would lead to very low ionization parameters and thus reduced HeII$\lambda$1640 equivalent widths.
+For the lowest-mass Pop III haloes, a large fraction of the gas may even be removed from the halo \citep[e.g.][]{Bromm03,Kitayama05,Mead25}.
+This would preclude the detection of any emission lines associated with the late evolution of these 20 M$_{\odot}$ stars, unless the gas can quickly recollapse (in the \citealt{Magg22b} simulations of $\sim 10^6 M_\odot$ Pop III haloes, recollapse can happen in as little as $\approx 10$ Myr, although the median recollapse time is 50 Myr).
 Even without supernovae, the initially dense gas around a cluster of Pop III stars in $\lesssim 10^8\ \mathrm{M}_\odot$ haloes may be expelled to large radii and low densities in response to the radiation field from the stars, with long recombination time-scales and significant leakage of ionizing photons into the intergalactic medium as a result \citep[e.g.][]{Sibony22}.
 Detailed simulations would be required to assess whether rotating $20\ \mathrm{M}_\odot$ stars would realistically be able to produce strong HeII emission lines (at the level of the recently detected \citealt{Maiolino24} Pop III galaxy candidate) late in the lifetimes of these stars, even if evolution were to follow the \citet{Yoon12} models.